-Previously “wasted” land is earning a NSW farmer millions with its ability to store carbon to reduce Australia’s emissions.
+Sections of previously unused land are earning a NSW farmer millions with the ability to store carbon to reduce Australia’s emissions.
 Peter Yench of Cobar’s Bulgoo Station has received nearly $1 million a year over the past three years from carbon farming.

-Some 9300ha of his 21,000ha property is set aside for carbon storage under the avoid deforestation method.
+Some 9300ha of his 21,000ha property is set aside for carbon storage under the avoided deforestation method.
 Mr Yench has a permit to clear the land but earns money by choosing not to and opting to revegetate it instead.
-Under the 100-year deal, Mr Yench is paid carbon credits for the first 20 years with a requirement to maintain the land for the remaining 80.
+Under the 100-year deal, the property owner is paid carbon credits for the first 20 years, with a requirement to maintain the land for the remaining 80.

 This video was produced in collaboration with the Clean Energy Regulator.